-7 Characteristics of a Great Doctor and Tips on How to Find One
+7 Characteristics of a Good Doctor – How to Find a Good Medical Provider

-Although most would agree that embracing a healthy lifestyle is important, at some point most of us will need to see a doctor, whether we like it or not.
+Although most would agree that embracing a healthy lifestyle is important, at some point most of us will need to see a medical provider.

-Many people have medical diseases and conditions that require them to see a doctor regularly.
+Many people have medical diseases or conditions that require them to see a medical provider regularly.

 Some employers require their employees to have physical exams as part of the pre-employment screening process.

-There are annual preventative health screenings we are advised to have to help detect certain conditions, such as breast cancer and colorectal cancer after we reach a certain age.
+There are routine preventive screenings we're advised to have to help detect certain conditions, such as breast cancer and colorectal cancer, after we reach a certain age.

 Add to this the curve balls life throws at us, such as being involved in an auto accident or being injured while playing sports.

-Do yourself a favor and be prepared with the names of a few good doctors.
+Do yourself a favor and be prepared with the names of a few good medical providers!

 Do you currently have a doctor you feel comfortable with?